Want to Travel to Africa?

 Budongo Forest reserve is located in Western part of Uganda approximately a 4 hours drive from the Uganda capital Kampala right before you enter the Murchison Falls National Park.
 Budongo Forest covers an area of 793 sq km, 53% is complete montane forest and the other area is grassland.
 This forest reserve is home to different wildlife species such as over 359 bird species, 465 species of trees, 9 primate species, 289 butterfly species, and 24 species of mammals as well as 130 species of moths.
 Budongo forest is also famous for mahogany trees and a big number of Chimpanzees approximately 600 to 700 chimpanzees.

-The reserve has 6 groups of welcomes chimpanzee tracking travellers all year round boasting of 6 habituated chimp groups in the area.
-There’s always a high chance of seeing the primates in Budongo forest once you book a chimpanzee trekking permit.
-Trekking starts at 7:00 am as you are led by the ranger guides to look for these amazing primates that share a DNA of about 98% with the human beings.
-Chimpanzee trekking can take you 30 minutes or even a full day, how long it takes is mainly dependant on the location of these primates.
+The reserve has 6 groups of welcomes chimpanzee tracking travelers all year round boasting of 6 habituated chimp groups in the area.
+There’s always a high chance of seeing the primates in Budongo forest Trekking starts at 7:00 am as you are led by the ranger guides to look for these amazing primates that share a DNA of about 98% with the human beings.
+Chimpanzee trekking can take you 30 minutes or even a full day, how long it takes is mainly dependent on the location of these primates.
 The Budongo forest reserve is managed both by the Uganda wildlife Authority (UWA) and the Jane Good all Institute.

 Jinja is in Jinja District, Busoga sub-region, in the Eastern Region of Uganda.
 It is approximately 81 kilometres (50 mi), by road, east of Kampala, the capital and largest city of Uganda]